crosetto/cupq/Readme.md

 > mkdir build;
 > cd build; cmake -DCOMPUTE_CAPABILITY=61 -DTIMINGS -DCPU_COMPARISON -DCMAKE_BUILD_TYPE=RELEASE ..
 ```
-where you have to input the compute capability of your NVidia graphic card without the intermediate point (for the GTX 1050 Mobile the compute capability is 6.1).
+where you have to input the compute capability of your NVidia graphic card without the dot (for the GTX 1050 Mobile the compute capability is 6.1).

-Download a couple of input graphs to run the examples
+Download and unzip a couple of input graphs to run the examples
 ```
 > make download_grahs
 ```